Energy Efficient Lighting

 Compact Fluorescent

 CFL bulbs have improved dramatically since they were first introduced to the market.
 Recent improvements to the bulbs include faster light-up times, dimmable lighting optons, more compact sizes, and options with a warm light quality that is similar to incandescent light.
 Today it is possible to find CFLs for nearly every application, including recessed lighting, small lamps, and outdoor fixtures.
-As technology advances, even better bulbs will become available in more varieties.
+As technology advances, these bulbs will become available in even better quality and variety.

 Compact fluorescent bulbs last a long time, so it could be years before one burns out.
 When they do burn out, the bulbs should be disposed of properly because they contain a small amount of mercury.
-Recycling spent bulbs is the best disposal option, through you local waste department or some retailers.
+The best disposal option is to recycle spent bulbs, through you local waste department or some retailers.
 Go to www.epa.gov/cfl for more information.

 LED

 Light-emitting diodes (LEDs) are emerging as a new lighting option for home and business applications.
 They use the same technology as the indicator lights found in many electronic devices.
 Switching from traditional bulbs to LED bulbs can cut lighting costs by 80%, and the LED bulbs can last 25 times longer.
-LED holiday lights now on the market are affordable, use only one tenth the electricity of similar incandescent lights, and can last 20 years.
-LEDs for other home and business applications are expensive and the selection is limited.
+Affordable LED holiday lights are now on the market, use only one tenth the electricity of similar incandescent lights, and can last 20 years.
+LEDs for other home and business applications are expensive, and the selection is limited.
 However, prices have been falling, and new applications are developed.
 As the technology advances and prices come down, LEDs will have an importat place in household lighting.

 A Brighter Future